VKCOM/noverify/docs/rules.md

 for ($i = 0; $i < count($a); $i++) $_;
 ```

-> We don't encourage anyone to rewrite these kinds of loops!
+> We don't encourage anyone to rewrite these kinds of loops.
 It's just an example.

 Here are possible reports for that rule: